CiscoDevNet/terraform-provider-intersight/website/docs/r/boot_precision_policy.html.markdown

 ### [boot.Pxe](#argument-reference)
 Device type used when booting from a PXE boot device.
-* `interface_name`:(string) The name of the underlying virtual ethernet interface used by the PXE boot device.
+* `interface_name`:(string) For integrated NICs, specify the underlying network interface card name (such as 1 or 2).
+For virtual NICs, specify the vNIC name (customized name like eth0).
 * `interface_source`:(string) Lists the supported methods to provide network boot device configuration.
 Supported values are \ name\  and \ mac\ .* `name` - Use interface name to select virtual ethernet interface.* `mac` - Use MAC address to select virtual ethernet interface.* `port` - Use port to select virtual ethernet interface.
 * `ip_type`:(string) The IP Address family type to use during the PXE Boot process.* `None` - Default value if IpType is not specified.* `IPv4` - The IPv4 address family type.* `IPv6` - The IPv6 address family type.
 * `mac_address`:(string) The MAC Address of the underlying virtual ethernet interface used by the PXE boot device.